 To see how far I can push mixed media,

 media art is it.
-And these resources can't help but make
+And this resource collection can't help but make

 you want to delve in and create brand new ways of putting new paintings,